lsbaptista/deploying-ml-model-to-render-with-fastapi/model_card_template.md

   - Categorical features were encoded using OneHotEncoder.
   - The label (salary) was encoded using LabelBinarizer.
   - Continuous features were retained as-is.
-- **Train/Test Split**: The dataset was split into 80% for training and 20% for testing using `train_test_split` from scikit-learn.
-K-Fold Cross Validation may be used for additional robustness.
+- **Train/Test Split**: K-Fold Cross Validation: The dataset was divided into 5 folds for cross-validation using StratifiedKFold from scikit-learn.
+This method ensures that each fold maintains the same proportion of classes (i.e., the "salary" label) as the original dataset, enhancing the model's ability to generalize.
+Each fold is used as a validation set once, with the remaining data used for training, allowing for more robust evaluation.

 ## Evaluation Data

-The evaluation data consists of 20% of the original dataset, which was separated using a train-test split.
-The test set contains a diverse distribution of demographic and employment features, allowing the model to be evaluated for its ability to generalize to unseen data.
+The model's performance was evaluated using K-Fold Cross Validation with 5 splits.
+This method ensures that the model is tested on different subsets of the data multiple times, which helps in assessing its ability to generalize across various unseen data distributions.
+The stratification ensures that each fold contains a balanced distribution of demographic and employment features, providing a thorough evaluation of the model.

 ## Metrics

-The model was evaluated using the following metrics:
+The model was evaluated using the following metrics, with the **mean value calculated across all K-Fold splits**:

-- **Precision**: Measures the proportion of positive predictions that were correct.
+- **Precision**: Measures the proportion of positive predictions that were correct, averaged across all folds.
-- **Recall**: Measures the proportion of actual positives that were correctly identified by the model.
+- **Recall**: Measures the proportion of actual positives that were correctly identified by the model, averaged across all folds.
-- **F1 Score**: The harmonic mean of precision and recall, offering a balance between the two.
+- **F1 Score**: The harmonic mean of precision and recall, offering a balance between the two, calculated as the mean across all folds.

-These metrics help to ensure that the model maintains a balance between identifying individuals with high income (positive class) and avoiding false positives or negatives.
+These metrics help ensure that the model maintains a balance between identifying individuals with high income (positive class) and avoiding false positives or negatives.
+By computing the mean across the K-Fold splits, the evaluation becomes more robust and reliable across different subsets of the data.

 ## Ethical Considerations